semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 Proper continuous integration is when it takes you less than 10 minutes from pushing new code to getting results.

 The 10-minute mark is about how much a developer can wait without getting too distracted.
-It's also adopted by one of the pioneers of continuous delivery, Jez Humble.
+It’s also adopted by one of the pioneers of continuous delivery, Jez Humble.
 He performs the following informal poll at conferences[^jez].

 First, he asks his audience to raise their hands if they do continuous integration.
 Usually, most of the audience raise their hands.